smaccm/smaccm/fm-workbench/resolute/org.osate.resolute.help/src/reference/reference.md

 prove (Fully_Connected ( this.subsystem1 ))
 ~~~

+> The keyword `this` can only be
+used in the `prove` statement --- not in claim functions or compute functions.
+Inside claim or compute function you can access elements of the instance model through set constructors such as `component` or `thread`.

 The `prove` statement can be associated with the component classifier
 of the subcomponent.
 In that case, it applies to all instances of that
 component.
 We recommend that you associate `prove` statements with a